 The expectations of submitted papers are the following: First and foremost, we are a scholarly journal.
 This implies that only papers that explicitly contribute to relevant academic literature, as documented in international peer-reviewed journals are taken into consideration.
 The introduction of every paper submitted to JDU is expected to contain a review of past work on the paper's topic, which is used to explicitly identify an academic knowledge gap.
 In addition, submitted papers should clearly mention in the introduction the aimed for contribution in terms of filling the identified knowledge gap.

 Beyond contributing to the academic debate, the journal aims to reach out and contribute to practice.
-Primary interest lies in publishing research that makes a real difference in addressing the immense and growing challenges of today’s urban deltas.
+Primary interest lies in publishing research that makes a real difference in addressing the immense and growing challenges of today’s urban deltas and coastal areas.
 This means that JDU encourages submission of scholarly papers that explicitly aim to support design, technology, decision-making and policy-making in the field of delta urbanism.

 Editors, authors and publisher adopt the guidelines developed by the Committee on Publication Ethics (COPE).